 Non-invasive weight loss procedures include the Stretta and the Reshape Duo Balloon (or gastric balloon).
 Non-invasive weight loss procedures do not involve any incisions or surgery.
 However, these procedures typically result in lower weight loss than a minimally invasive weight loss surgery such as the roux-en-y gastric bypass as well as a strong trend toward weight regain long-term.

 As such, at the Bariatric and Metabolic Center of Colorado, we offer minimally invasive surgeries that have a proven ability to help you on your weight loss journey; rather than non-invasive weight loss procedures that may carry long-term risks and offer less effective weight loss.

 What Is Laparoscopic Bariatric Surgery?

-Laparoscopic bariatric surgery is a type of minimally invasive surgery that involves making 4 to 5 very tiny incisions, about as wide as your little fingernail, where a variety of surgical instruments are introduced to complete the surgery without needing a large open incision.
+Laparoscopic bariatric surgery is a type of minimally invasive bariatric surgery that involves making 4 to 5 very tiny incisions, about as wide as your little fingernail, where a variety of surgical instruments are introduced to complete the surgery without needing a large open incision.
+This is the least invasive weight loss surgery.
 Benefits of laparoscopic surgery generally include the following:

 - Smaller, more cosmetic incisions